Meaher State Park: History

 The park opened in 1989.
 The land was donated to the state for public recreational use by Augustine Meaher, for whom the park is named.
-Augustine Meaher was a descendant of Timothy Meaher, who illegally smuggled 110 West African slaves into Mobile Bay on the schooner Clotilda in 1860.
+Augustine Meaher was a descendant of Timothy Meaher, who illegally smuggled 110 African men, women, and children into Mobile Bay on the schooner Clotilda in 1860.
 He was charged with smuggling but was not convicted.

 Awards

-In September 2020, Meaher State Park was one of eleven Alabama State Parks awarded Tripadvisor’s Traveler’s Choice Award, which recognizes businesses and attractions that earn consistently high user reviews.
+In September 2020, Meaher State Park was one of eleven Alabama state parks awarded Tripadvisor’s Traveler’s Choice Award, which recognizes businesses and attractions that earn consistently high user reviews.

 Activities and amenities

 The park features an interpretive boardwalk through the wetlands, picnic area, boat ramp, fishing pier, two cabins, and a camping area with 56 individual campsites.